Enterprise Architecture Roadmapping: Modeling multiple Architectures

-Here we run through the 5 types of architecture that in our experience represent the hallmarks of best practice multiple architecture analysis.
+Here we run through five types of architecture that support best practice enterprise architecture scenario planning.

 We’ve had a great response to our article “How to build an EA roadmap: 4 styles to consider”.
 The accuracy and certainty achieved by a “multiple architecture” roadmap in particular resonated with a lot of you.

-So here we’d like to drill down further into this concept of multiple architecture analysis, which maps out current states, transition states and future states as discrete options.
+So here we’d like to drill down further into this concept of multiple architecture analysis for scenario planning.
+We'll cover mapping out current states, transition states and future states as discrete options.

 Multiple architecture analysis - hallmarks of best practice